Rev. Fr. Paul A. Kaplanis, Dean

 While studying at the Seminary, Fr.
 Christos met and married Presbytera Marilisse, who was from Athens, Georgia, who was completing her undergraduate degree in Religious Studies from Hellenic College.
 They married on the feast day of St. Phanourios, August 27, 2006.

 Fr.
 Christos was ordained to the Holy Diaconate on May 21, 2007 at his home parish of S.S.
 Constantine and Helen in Palos Hills, Illinois, and thirty three days later, he was ordained to the Holy Priesthood, again at his home parish on the feast of the Birth of St. John the Baptist, June 24, 2007.

 Before coming to the Annunciation Cathedral in Atlanta, Fr.
 Christos served the parish of the Annunciation in Milwaukee, Wisconsin.

 Fr.
 Christos was given the Offikion (office) of Father Confessor by His Eminence Metropolitan ALEXIOS of Atlanta on November 14, 2010.
 He was also given the Offikion (office) of Sakellarios by His Eminence Metropolitan ALEXIOS of Atlanta on November 10, 2013.
-He is the Vice-President of the Metropolis of Atlanta Clergy Syndesmos as well as the President of the Atlanta Clergy Brotherhood.
+He is the Vice-President of the Metropolis of Atlanta Clergy Syndesmos as well as the President of the Atlanta Orthodox Clergy Brotherhood.
 He also currently chairs the Acolyte Training Committee and the Program for Continuing Education for Permanent Deacon as well as the Liturgical Text Committee for the Greek Orthodox Metropolis of Atlanta as well as serving as liturgical chair for several Metropolis youth events.
 He is also a member of the Metropolis Council.

 Fr.
 Christos and Presbytera Marilisse have one son, John, whom they were blessed to adopt.